kryptogo/jobs/README.md

 This role is crucial for COBINHOOD to maintain business growth with the ambition of rapid expansion.
 It would be a strategic liaison for COBINHOOD to operate with peripheral institutes and ecosystem partners for corporate strategy.
 You’ll obligate to be in high demand of connecting with strategic partners to establish and maintain business operations.
-You’ll ontinue to develop your views across various levels with COBINHOOD.
+You’ll continue to develop your views across various levels with COBINHOOD.

 **Essential Requirements**: